-• Strongly nearsighted patients may be used to holding objects very close to their face because before surgery they are unable to see anywhere else to read fine print, do nails, makeup, etc. After surgery these individuals will need to adjust to doing these activities at a more

-- "normal" range where others with natural, glasses-free eyesight perform these tasks.
+- Strongly nearsighted patients may be used to holding objects very close to their face because before surgery they are unable to see anywhere else to read fine print, do nails, makeup, etc. After surgery these individuals will need to adjust to doing these activities at a more "normal" range where others with natural, glasses-free eyesight perform these tasks.
 Special considerations apply for patients over 40. - [for patients over age 40] Presbyopia, or old eye in Greek, begins to occur in your forties when you lose the ability to read print up close.
 Our procedures for presbyopia are designed to restore everyday reading vision so you can travel; take pleasure in a concert, theater, or sporting event; use your cell phone; read a restaurant menu; play sports; and enjoy other leisure activities without glasses.
-Our procedures do not replace magnification found in a magnifying glass and or reading glasses for professional or technical level near vision.
+Our procedures do not replace magnification found in a magnifying glass or reading glasses for near vision of a professional, technical, or extended nature.